geerthana-j/fastapi_crud/README.md

 To get started, make sure you have the following:

-- Python 3.7 or higher
+- Python 3.9 or higher
-- A MongoDB Atlas account or a local MongoDB instance
+- A MongoDB Atlas account
 - Required Python packages

 ## Setup Instructions